MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 You can now compute summary statistics on the reduced data set

-## Step 9: Create a new data set with variable transformations
+## Create a new data set with variable transformations

 In this task, use the **rxDataStep** function to create a new data set containing the variables in airXdfData plus additional variables created through transformations.
 Typically additional variables are created using the *transforms* argument.
 You can refer to [Transform functions](scaler-user-guide-transform-functions.md) for information.
 Remember that all expressions used in *transforms* must be able to be processed on a chunk of data at a time.